‘This city is not livable’: New Delhi citizens face foul air

 India’s health minister earlier played down the health consequences of the dirty air, insisting it is mainly a concern for those who have pre-existing lung conditions.
 Doctors in the capital, however, say many of their patients these days are complaining of ailments that stem from the filthy air they breathe.

-Dr. Salil Sharma Kumar, a throat specialist, said that 95% of the patients he has been treating over the last 10 days are sick because of the foul air.
+Dr. Salil Sharma, a throat specialist, said that 95% of the patients he has been treating over the last 10 days are sick because of the foul air.

-“I have patients from all age groups and most of them are nonsmokers who complain of breathlessness, chest congestion, fatigue and weakness,” Kumar said.
+“I have patients from all age groups and most of them are nonsmokers who complain of breathlessness, chest congestion, fatigue and weakness,” Sharma said.
 “In some cases, I had to put some patients on a ventilator because they couldn’t breathe.”

 “We are right in the middle of a health emergency,” he said.